schmittnieto/schmittnieto.github.io/_posts/2024-09-11-chronicloud-series.md

    - *AVD OnPrem*: Learn how to deploy Azure Virtual Desktop on-premises within an HCI cluster for more control over virtual desktops.
 For more details, see [Azure Stack HCI: Azure Virtual Desktop](/blog/azure-stack-hci-azure-virtual-desktop).
    - *AKS Hybrid and SQL Managed Instances*: Deploy and manage Azure Kubernetes Service (AKS) and SQL Managed Instances on Azure Local in a hybrid cloud setup.
 For more details, see [Azure Local: AKS and SQL Managed Instances](/blog/azure-local-aks).
    - *Lifecycle Management*: Best practices for managing updates, upgrades, and the entire lifecycle of your Azure Stack HCI infrastructure.
 For more details, see [Azure Local: Lifecycle Management](/blog/azure-local-lifecycle).
+   - *Redundancy*: Ensuring fault tolerance at every level—from physical nodes to storage, network design, and Active Directory—so your workloads remain operational even if multiple components fail.
+For more details, see [Azure Local: Redundancy](/blog/azure-local-redundancy).
    - *Backup and Disaster Recovery*: Explore how to implement reliable backup and restore strategies using Azure services and HCI’s native tools.
    - *Migration to HCI*: Step-by-step guidance on migrating from traditional systems to Azure Stack HCI.